 The payroll tax holiday allows businesses to not withhold employee Social Security taxes between Sept.
 1 and Dec.
 31, 2020, without incurring any penalties or fees.
-The deferred taxes are then due between Jan.
-1 and April 21, 2021.
+Employers must pay the deferred taxes between Jan.
+1 and Dec.
+31, 2021.
+Originally, the deadline to pay was April 30, 2021.
 Only employees with wages or compensation less than $2,000 on a weekly basis, $4,000 on a bi-weekly basis, or $8,666 monthly are eligible.

-The IRS issued guidance on Aug.
-28, 2020, to supplement the Executive Order.
+The IRS issued a notice on Jan.
+19, 2021, to supplement the Executive Order and reflect the changes made by the Consolidated Appropriations Act, 2021.
 Despite this, there are still some unanswered questions.
 It’s unclear at this time how employers should go about collecting deferred taxes from their employees.

 Who’s responsible for paying the deferred taxes?

 As an employer, you’re responsible for the tax liability and timely repayment of the deferred taxes.
 If you can’t collect these funds from your employees, you’ll need to make other payment arrangements.
 You’re also responsible for paying the deferred taxes if an employee is terminated.